pantheon-systems/terminus-site-clone-plugin/README.md

 # Terminus Site Clone
 Site Clone - A [Terminus](http://github.com/pantheon-systems/terminus) plugin that adds the `site:clone` command to facilitate cloning sites on [Pantheon](https://pantheon.io/).

+## Disclaimer
+While this script has worked well for us your mileage may vary due to local machine configuration.
+This repository is provided without warranty or direct support.
+Issues and questions may be filed in GitHub but their resolution is not guaranteed.

 ## Installation
 Clone this project into your Terminus plugins directory found at `$HOME/.terminus/plugins`.
 If the `$HOME/.terminus/plugins` directory does not exists you can safely create it.
 See [installing Terminus plugin](https://pantheon.io/docs/terminus/plugins/#install-plugins) for details.